Stage 5: Pre-Departure Preparations

 Expense claims should be made to ISS only.
 Please do not submit an Expense Claim through your own academic department.

-The ISS Administrative Coordinator will work with you on your Expense Claim.
+The ISS Manager, Administration will work with you on your Expense Claim.

 - After the application deadline and once you have finalized the number of participants, start confirming all accommodations, classroom spaces and other costs related to logistics to allow you to finalize the budget.
 Refer to SFU Minimum Safety Standards – Transportation and Accommodation.